 U.S.-Hong Kong Trade Facts

-U.S. goods and private services trade with Hong Kong totaled an estimated $57 billion in 2012 (latest data available).
-Exports totaled $44 billion; Imports totaled $13 billion.
-The U.S. goods and services trade surplus with Hong Kong was $31 billion in 2012.
+U.S. goods and private services trade with Hong Kong totaled an estimated $64 billion in 2013.
+Exports totaled $51 billion; Imports totaled $13 billion.
+The U.S. goods and services trade surplus with Hong Kong was $39 billion in 2013.

-Trade in private services with Hong Kong (exports and imports) totaled an estimated $13 billion in 2012 (latest data available).
-Services exports were $6.4 billion; Services imports were $7.0 billion.
-The U.S. services trade deficit with Hong Kong was $691 million in 2012.
+Trade in private services with Hong Kong (exports and imports) totaled an estimated $16 billion in 2013.
+Services exports were $9.1 billion; Services imports were $7.1 billion.
+The U.S. services trade surplus with Hong Kong was $1.9 billion in 2013.

 Hong Kong was the United States' 9th largest goods export market in 2013.

 U.S. goods exports to Hong Kong in 2013 were $42.3 billion, up 13.0% ($4.9 billion) from 2012, and up 213% from 2003.
 U.S. exports to Hong Kong account for 2.7% of overall U.S. exports in 2013.

 The top export categories (2-digit HS) in 2013 were: Precious Stones and Metals (gold and diamonds) ($16.3 billion), Electrical Machinery ($8.2 billion), Aircraft ($3.2 billion), Machinery ($2.3 billion), and Edible Fruit and Nuts (pistachios, almonds) ($1.5 billion).

 U.S. exports of agricultural products to Hong Kong totaled $3.9 billion in 2013, the 6th largest U.S. Ag export market.
 Leading categories include: tree nuts ($1.2 billion), beef and beef products ($823 million), fresh fruit ($357 million), and pork and pork products ($200 million).